SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 ## Asynchronous Interop

-Many Javascript APIs are asynchronous and signal completion through either a callback, promise, or async method.
+Many JavaScript APIs are asynchronous and signal completion through either a callback, promise, or async method.
 Ignoring asynchonous capabilities is often not an option, as subsequent code may depend upon the completion of the asynchronous operation, and thus must be awaited.

 JS methods using the `async` keyword or returning a promise can be awaited in C# by a method returning a Task.
 Note as demonstrated below, the `async` keyword is not used on the C# method with the JSImport attribute, because it does not use the `await` keyword within it.
 However, consuming code calling the method would typically use the `await` keyword and be marked as `async` as demonstrated in the `PromisesUsage` example.

-Javascript with a callback, such as a `setTimeout()`, can be wrapped in a Promise before returning from Javascript.
+JavaScript with a callback, such as a `setTimeout()`, can be wrapped in a Promise before returning from JavaScript.
 Wrapping a callback in a promise as demonstated in `Wait2Seconds()` is only appropriate when the callback is called exactly once.
 Otherwise, a C# Action can be passed to listen for a callback that may be called zero or many times, which is demonstrated in [Subscribing to JS Events](#Subscribing-to-JS-Events).

 ```JS
 // PromisesShim.js